A general Bayesian bootstrap for censored data based on the beta-Stacy process: Connection with other Bayesian bootstraps

-The proper Bayesian bootstrap of \citet{Muliere1996} is defined according to a procedure akin to that in Definition \ref{def:bsb}.
-In detail, step 1 is the same, since $F^*=\widehat{F}$ when there is no censoring; in step 2, take $c(x)=k$ for all $x>0$; finally, step 3 and 4 are the same.
-Hence, when there is no censoring, the procedure of \citet{Muliere1996} can be obtained as a particular case of the beta-Stacy bootstrap (in general, neither is exchangeably weighted; c.f. \citealp{Praestgaard1993}).
+In contrast, the proper Bayesian bootstrap of \citet{Muliere1996} is defined according to a procedure akin to Algorithm \ref{def:bsb}.
+In detail, step 1 is the same, since $F^*=\widehat{F}$ (there is no censoring); in step 2, take $c(x)=k$ for all $x$; finally, step 3 and 4 are the same.
+Hence, when there is no censoring, the procedure of \citet{Muliere1996} is a special case of the beta-Stacy bootstrap (in general, neither is exchangeably weighted; c.f. \citealp{Praestgaard1993}).
 Their relation is illustrated in Figure \ref{fig:1} by arrow (a).

-Lo's procedure (\citeyear{Lo1993}) extends the Rubin's bootstrap (\citeyear{Rubin1981}) to the case where censoring is possible -- they coincide when there is no censoring; c.f. arrow (d) in Figure \ref{fig:1}.
-Specifically, the Lo's Bayesian bootstrap for censored data approximates the posterior law of $\phi(G)$ obtained from the improper beta-Stacy prior $\textrm{BS}(0,F)$ (equivalently, an improper beta process; c.f. \citealp{Lo1993}).